Audi Brake Pad Warning Light

 The brake pad warning light is a dashboard indicator that illuminates when the brake pads have worn down to a certain point.
 When this happens, it’s time to replace the brake pads.
 The light may also come on if there is a problem with the brakes, such as low fluid levels or a leak in the system.

 When this light comes on, it means that your brake pads need to be replaced.
 The good news is that this repair can be done quickly and easily.
-However, if you ignore the warning light, it can lead to more serious problems down the road.
+However, if you ignore the warning light, it can lead to more severe problems down the road.

 What Do I Do If the Audi Brake Pad Warning Light Comes On?